Last updated date: Reason for update:

 When investigating a radiation incident the following questions should be considered:

-These questions will help identify the root cause and contributing factors with the ultimate aim to improve controls and conditions to support individuals’ actions and reduce the risk of recurrence.
+These questions will help identify the causes and contributing factors with the ultimate aim to improve safety.

 A written report must be provided to ARPANSA that contains an account of the incident and its consequences including where possible:

-- An assessment of human and organisational factors
+• an assessment of technical, human and organisational factors that contributed to the incident

-- Any corrective action taken as a result of the accident
+• any corrective action taken as a result of the incident

 Review of plans and arrangements